Skip to Content

 4. Make sure the .htaccess file is uploaded correctly

-5. If the problem persists, go to config/app.php and set 'debug' => true, and try to figure out the problem.
+5. If the problem persists, go to config/app.php and set 'debug' => true, to investigate the issue.

 White page or PHP errors